Amina and Redha were immigrants. As a doctor and a pharmacist, they were successful professionals who had a comfortable home and financial security.

 For the first time, Amina and Redha wondered if they were making the right decision for their teen-aged daughter.
 They did not consider themselves extremists, but would others?
 Would their own daughter begin to resent them and her faith?
 Would they ever fit into this country if they adhered to their Islamic beliefs?

-The Prophet SAAW said, “There will come upon the people a time when holding onto the religion will be like holding onto hot coal.”
+“There will come upon the people a time when holding onto the religion will be like holding onto hot coal.”

 For Muslims in the modern age — in almost every country and culture — there are innumerable obstacles and temptations.
 The world around us seduces us with almost everything that is prohibited in our deen, and following the rules of Islam can feel like a constant, uphill battle.